The Photographic Book

 Requirements

-Prior to the final presentation, it will be beneficial to complete the following:
+Prior to the final presentation, it will be beneficial and/or required to complete the following:

 - The Photographic Book | Proposal and Planning Worksheet.pdf

-- A Photographic Book Maquette and Printed Sample Pages
+- The Photographic Book Maquette and Printed Sample Pages

 .